cyanbun96/sdlwinquake/README.md

 ---Higher resolutions (max is 1920x1080 ATM)

----Hardware-accelerated frame > screen rendering, if supported
+---Hardware-accelerated frame > screen rendering

+------Boosts performance massively on systems with GPUs

+------Tanks performance on machines without GPUs

+------Use the new -forceoldrender flag to disable

 -Changed audio rate to 11025 for more muffled WinQuake sound